Chris911/iStats/README.md

     $ gem install iStats

-#### Warning
-**This is now fixed with the release of OS X 10.9.3**<br>
-A [bug in Ruby](https://bugs.ruby-lang.org/issues/9624) and Apple XCode 5.1 onwards (new CLANG version) might make it impossible to install this gem if you are using Ruby from the Xcode command-line tools package.
-If you see an error when the gem is building the native extension try to use this command to install iStats: <br>
+##### Note
+If you are running an older version of OS X and the install fails you might want to try running this command instead:
-`sudo ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install iStats`<br>
+`sudo ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install iStats`
-If you are using RVM or homebrew to manage your Ruby installation you should be fine.

 ## Screenshot
 #### All Stats